Our program is licensed for 24 children, 20 full time and 4 part time students, in an open concept learning environment of 2500 ft2.

 Blue Heron Montessori is excited to announce that we will be adding 4 half day childcare spaces to our program starting September 2021!
 This half day program will run Monday to Friday, 8 am – 12:30 pm.
 When adding your family to the waitlist please specify that you want to enroll your child for our half day program.

 At Blue Heron Montessori we are dedicated to the child first and foremost.
-To keep our school safe, happy, and loving, we adhere to these three values:
+To keep our school safe, happy, and loving, we adhere to these three values.
+This is the foundation we use to guide the child in making positive choices.

 RESPECT for self– This means we take care of our bodies, we speak up for ourselves and we welcome and accept our emotions.